 for example, this is an e-mail i sent recently: i’m just checking on the status of my request! no worries if you have no update, i’ll bug you soon to check again!

 i, like many other women in tech and in life, have the tendency to internalize the Play Nice Cheatsheet and make it part of daily discourse. add smiley faces, unnecessary apologies, and doubly unnecessary explanations, and you have yourself a playbook to whip out on demand. given the fact that i’m a professional writer, my playbook is stacked with synonyms galore.

 while soft e-mails here and there seem harmless, lately my sugarcoating is making its way into higher stakes conversations.

-more later, including how high heels fits into all of this, but first words + reads:
+more later, including the art and awkward of explicitness, but first my words + reads:

 unorganized tab time:

 sure, i could spell check my e-mails and slack messages to take out extra flowery language, but that all feels too small and surface level. so let’s try to scratch the harder, more engrained side of being an indirect person.

 i’ll start with a simple cause and effect perspective: if i’m indirect, i don’t end up with what i want, and often times, what i deserve. i need to ask for someone to show up for them to show up. i need to hold someone to a higher standard for them to change. i need to raise my hand to be called on. i need to recognize and articulate my own flaws before i can even attempt to change them.

 and i’ll tack on a simple game plan: i’m saying more of what’s on my mind until i get to a point where i realize that it isn’t a scary thing. no one is flipping over a table because i asked for them to confirm whether or not they can grab coffee. and no one is setting the room on fire because i cancelled plans to stay in bed.